 What happens in Woodville when the lease term ends?

-At the end of the lease term in Woodville, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the landlord wishes to end the lease, or end our rental management services, please send us written notice as described in your property management agreement.
+At the end of the lease in Woodville, either party can opt to end the tenancy.
+The rental owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the rental owner wishes to end the lease, or end our property management services, please send us written notice as described in your property management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
-This means that we will typically create a new lease for a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
+This means that we will usually contact a renter 6 to 8 weeks before the end of the lease in order to renew the lease.

 At that point we give the renter two choices: